benisai/Openwrt-Monitoring/README.md

 :~# cd Docker
 </pre>

--->NOTE: Make sure to update the prometheus.yml and the netify-log.sh file with your router IP (replace 10.0.5.1 with your Router IP).
+>NOTE: Make sure to update the prometheus.yml and the netify-log.sh file with your router IP (replace 10.0.5.1 with your Router IP).
--->NOTE: Make sure to update the netify-log.sh script to include your ip to hostname conversion.
+>NOTE: Make sure to update the netify-log.sh script to include your ip to hostname conversion.
        For example, mine look like this:
-        s/10.0.5.120/AI-CAM/g;
+          s/10.0.5.120/AI-CAM/g;  </br>
-        s/10.0.5.121/LivingRoom-CAM/g;
+          s/10.0.5.121/LivingRoom-CAM/g; </br>
-        s/10.0.5.131/Bens-iPhone/g;
+          s/10.0.5.131/Bens-iPhone/g; </br>

 <pre>
 Please create Docker Network called Internal